Find providers

 Recognize overthinking as soon as it begins.
 Learn to identify your triggers for overthinking and the patterns your mind draws when you start to spiral.

-Keep a small notebook or memo in your phone tracking moments that triggered overthinking and stress.
+Keep a small notebook or memo in your phone tracking moments that triggered overthinking and unnecessary stress.
 Check the list for patterns to see what kinds of things send you into negative thought cycles.

 Common triggers include: